jessemillar/class-notes/econ-101/textbook/chapter-12.md

 	- E.g. Firms will offset the amount they pay as a tax onto the consumer
 - "The more inelastic the supply, the more the burden of a tax falls on suppliers"
 	- Vice versa applies too
+- "An excise tax collected from suppliers will increase the market price.
+An excise tax collected from demanders will decrease the market price."
+- A caution: Taxes imposed on a single market almost always affect many different markets (although we focus only on the effects in a single market)